5 Statistical Inference and Hypothesis Testing

 Practice: Suppose a hypothesis test yields a p-value of 0.08.
 At a significance level of \(\alpha = 0.05\), what decision would you make?
 Does this result prove that the null hypothesis is true?
 Explain your reasoning in words.

-Because hypothesis testing relies on sample data rather than the entire population, decisions are inherently subject to uncertainty.
-As a result, two types of error are possible.
+Because hypothesis testing relies on sample data rather than the entire population, decisions are subject to uncertainty.
+Even when the testing procedure is applied correctly, two types of error are possible.

 A Type I error occurs when we reject \(H_0\) even though it is true.
 In practical terms, this means concluding that a difference or association exists when, in reality, it does not.
-The probability of making a Type I error is denoted by \(\alpha\), the significance level chosen before conducting the test.
-By selecting \(\alpha = 0.05\), for example, we accept a 5 percent risk of incorrectly rejecting a true null hypothesis.
+The probability of making a Type I error is controlled by the significance level \(\alpha\), which is chosen before conducting the test.
+For example, setting \(\alpha = 0.05\) means that, when \(H_0\) is true and the test assumptions hold, the long-run probability of incorrectly rejecting \(H_0\) is 5 percent.

 A Type II error occurs when we do not reject \(H_0\) even though it is false.
-In this case, a genuine difference or association exists in the population, but the sample data fail to provide strong enough evidence to detect it.
+In this case, a genuine difference or association exists in the population, but the sample does not provide sufficient evidence to detect it.
 The probability of making a Type II error is denoted by \(\beta\).

-These two errors reflect different types of risk.
-Reducing \(\alpha\) lowers the probability of a Type I error but may increase the probability of a Type II error.
-In practice, there is often a trade-off between being too quick to declare a difference and being too cautious to detect a real one.
+These two errors represent different risks.
+Reducing \(\alpha\) makes it harder to reject \(H_0\), which lowers the risk of a Type I error but can increase the risk of a Type II error.
+In practice, hypothesis testing therefore involves a trade-off between being too quick to declare an effect and being too cautious to detect one.

 One-Tailed and Two-Tailed Tests